jellewillekes/Investment-Portfolio-Analysis/README.md

 # PortfolioAnalysis-R
-Used for a investment competition
+Used for an investment competition